 "Black residents in Boston face health inequities in almost all health conditions" were key findings of the State of Black Boston 2011 which was authored by the Urban League of Eastern Massachusetts.

 Whittier Street Health Center (WSHC) moved to its new location on Tremont street in Roxbury.
-It was stated somewhere that WSHC attained the highest rate of black male primary care returns in the area.
+WSHC attained the highest rate of black male primary care returns in the area.
 Every Wednesday Evening: 5:30 - 6:30 PM, WSHC has a Men’s Health Education & Intervention meeing in the Meeting Room.
 Contact Dalton Skerritt at (617) 989-3028 for more information.